abrakadabrar/android/README.md

 Do not collect any user information.
 Do not contain in-app purchases.
 Requires permission to use the camera android.permission.CAMERA.
-The camera is used by the application only to implement the main function of PhotoFax (PhotoFax) - to obtain photographs for their further optimization for fax delivery.
+The camera is used by the application only to implement the main function of Minderry - QR code scan to send the received data to the server.

 Anonymous information that we get about users from other services such as Google Analytics, Google Play and others includes: information about the installation (for example, operating system type and application version number), information about the device (hardware model and the version of the operating system) and users behavior information.